-The Department of Nutrition and Food Science (NFSC) in the College of Agriculture and Natural Resources offers three undergraduate majors for students who would like to pursue challenging careers in the growing field of food and nutrition.
-The program offers a Bachelor of Science degree in Nutrition and Food Science with three options for students interested in nutritional science, food science, and dietetics.
+The Department of Nutrition and Food Science (NFSC) in the College of Agriculture and Natural Resources offers two undergraduate majors for students who would like to pursue challenging careers in the growing field of food and nutrition.
+The program offers a Bachelor of Science degree in Fermentation Science and Nutrition and Food Science with three options for students interested in nutritional science, food science, and dietetics.

 Degrees Offered: B.S., M.S., and Ph.D.

 Programs of Study